oteksolutions/codex25-001-changelog/README.md

 <p><strong>PROJECT OVERVIEW</strong></p>
 This project is a simple and responsive Changelog Component built using HTML and CSS.
 It provides a structured way to display updates, feature releases, and bug fixes for a website or application.
 <br><br>
-<p><strong>Learning Objective:</strong> The goal of this project is to enhance my HTML and CSS skills by practicing semantic structuring, responsive design, and clean code organization.
-This project helps reinforce my CSS styling techniques while maintaining accessibility and readability.</p>
+<p><strong>Learning Objective:</strong> The goal of this project is to strengthen my HTML and CSS skills by focusing on semantic structuring, responsive design, and clean code organization.
+It also helps me refine my CSS styling techniques while ensuring accessibility and readability.</p>
 <br>
 <p><strong>FEATURES</strong></p>
 <ul>